MACS: Multi-source Audio-to-image Generation with Contextual Significance and Semantic Alignment: Methods

+where \(D\) denotes the embedding dimension.
+This procedure ensures both contextual and semantic alignment between audio signals and their textual descriptions.

-\textbf{Ranking Loss.} We adopt ranking loss that accounts for the contextual significance of the separated audio sources within a mixture, which is beneficial for the model to learn the significance of different separated audios.
-In the real world, specific aspects of audio—such as certain periods or timbres—may hold greater importance.
-For instance, background noise may be semantically less significant, whereas distinctive sounds like a dog barking or music could carry more meaningful information.
-However, the outputs from the multi-source separation audio are randomly ordered without prioritizing the important source.
+\paragraph{Ranking Loss} We adopt a ranking loss to capture the contextual significance of separated audio sources within a mixture, helping the model identify which components are more semantically important.
+In real-world audio, some elements in a mixture carry greater importance.
+For example, background noise is often less relevant than distinct sounds like a dog bark or music.
+However, separation outputs are unordered, lacking inherent prioritization and making the ranking loss essential for guiding the model’s focus.

 To enable our audio separation model to identify and prioritize more significant audio separations, we introduce a \textit{ranking loss}, formulated as: